pelican-plugins/photos/README.md

 :	Crops thumbnails to make them square.

 `PHOTO_RESIZE_JOBS = 5`
 : Number of parallel resize jobs to be run.
-Defaults to 1.
+Defaults to -1 on Windows machines and to 1 on other operating systems.
+Values other than -1 will probably not work on Windows.

 - `-1` = Do not use the Python multiprocessing module and enable additional debugging
 - `0` = Try to detect cpu count and start `CPU_COUNT + 1` processes